 Time to Get Building

 Now that you have a few options, all you need to get started is your automobile and some spare time and cash.
 These rooftop tent DIY designs could potentially save you over a $1,000 if you’re building rather than buying, since commercial rooftop tents and rooftop campers are usually pretty pricy.
+That’s especially true if you’d rather go all-in on the up-and-coming vanlife trend!

 If you’re still feeling overwhelmed by these builds, don’t!
 Learning is all part of the process DIY process, and this is an awesome project to start your DIY career.
 It might be a challenge, but it’ll be a healthy one for sure!